 However, these bots have different challenges when it comes to industry implementations.
 Industry use cases require bots that can resolve specific problems in the most efficient ways.
-In this article, I present various uses of bots in DevOps that can help the teams to save a huge amount of efforts, resources, and time.
+In this article, we present various uses of bots in DevOps that can help teams save a huge amount of effort, resources, and time.

-Chatbots, or “Conversational Agents”, are hosted applications that can understand human requests.
-These bots then reply or act based on the requests.
-It is not necessary for the requests to be specific commands, which makes the bot flexible for a layman to place a request without necessarily having the domain knowledge.
+Chatbots, or “conversational agents”, are hosted applications that can not only understand human requests but also reply or act based on the requests.
+It is not necessary for the requests to be specific commands, which makes these bots flexible for a layman to place a request without necessarily having any domain knowledge.

 There are generally two types of bot implementations:

-Domain-specific bots are trained for a particular domain; they are smart, they can understand human requirements, and can be“stateful” while being“contextual”.
-They understand the context in the series of commands; they respond to the user to get a specific information related to the command, that may be required to complete the action.
+Domain-specific bots are trained for a particular domain; they are smart, they can understand human requirements, and can be “stateful” while being “contextual.”
+They understand the context in the series of commands, they respond to the user to get specific information related to the command required to complete the action.

 Generative bots, on the other hand, generate answers instead of asking for more information or replying from the set of answers.
 They take the query word-by-word and generate responses on the fly.
 They can handle complex and unseen queries and respond accordingly.
 However, it is complicated to train a generative bot as it requires various deep learning models.

-Since the industrial use cases are highly defined, we use Domain Specific Bots.
+We use domain-specific bots for highly defined industrial use cases.
 Here are some use cases in DevOps that can ease and expedite the processes by implementing bots.

 Generally, when a support team is required to understand the reason for the failure of jobs, they need to fetch the logs from multiple machines that are running different services.
-To fetch these logs, they need to login or SSH to respective machines and run some Unix/Linux commands.
+To fetch these logs, they need to log in or SSH to respective machines and run some Unix/Linux commands.
 While the task may be easy for an expert, but it is repetitive.
-In this scenario, soon after you enter the IP and Service Name in your machine, the bot can do all the back-end job for you and fetch you the appropriate log file, just the way it is shown in the chat screen below.
+In this scenario, soon after you enter the IP and Service Name in your machine, the bot can do all backend jobs for you and fetch you the appropriate log file, just the way it is shown in the chat screen below.

 Run Test Cases: